Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![The New Query button is highlighted in the SSMS toolbar.](media/ssms-new-query.png "SSMS Toolbar")

-17. Copy and paste the SQL script below into the new query window:
+17.Copy and paste the SQL script below into the new query window:

     ```sql
     USE master;